YoungMahesh/obisidian/apps_CLI/timewarrior.md

 # modify/update start or end time of specific tracking
 timew modify start @6 09:21
+# use :adjust if time of end time of previous entry overlaps with start time of this entry
+timew modify start @6 09:21 :adjust
 timew modify end @6 09:51

 # delete tracking with tag